231st Infantry Regiment "Avellino": World War I

 The 231st Infantry Regiment (Brigade "Avellino") was formed during World War I on 6 May 1916 in Camposampiero near the Italian Front.
-The regiment consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+The regiment consisted of three battalions, which each fielded four fusilier companies and one machine gun section.
 The three battalions had been formed by the regimental depots of the 60th Infantry Regiment (Brigade "Calabria") in Viterbo, 63rd Infantry Regiment (Brigade "Cagliari") in Salerno, and 82nd Infantry Regiment (Brigade "Torino") in Rome.

 On 27 May 1917 the regiment was assigned to the Brigade "Avellino", which had been formed by the regimental depot of the 82nd Infantry Regiment.
 The 231st Infantry Regiment was joined in the brigade by the 232nd Infantry Regiment (Brigade "Avellino"), which had been formed on 24 May 1916 with battalions formed by the regimental depots of the 10th Infantry Regiment (Brigade "Regina") in Bari, 75th Infantry Regiment (Brigade "Napoli") in Syracuse, and 86th Infantry Regiment (Brigade "Verona") in Palermo.

 The brigade soon departed for the Italian Front, where it fought in August 1916 in the Battle of Gorizia, and then in November of the same year in the Ninth Battle of the Isonzo.
 In May 1917 the brigade fought in the Tenth Battle of the Isonzo, during which it conquered Zagomila and Zagora, and participated in the conquest of Mount Vodice.
 In June 1918 the brigade fought in the Second Battle of the Piave River near Fossalta di Piave.
 In October 1918 the brigade fought in the Battle of Vittorio Veneto, initially at Romanziol, and after the Italian breakthrough of the Austrian lines at Motta di Livenza and then at the bridge over the Tagliamento river at Madrisio.

-For their conduct during the war both regiments of the Brigade "Avellino" were awarded Italy's highest military honor, the Gold Medal of Military Valour.
+For their conduct during the war both regiments of the Brigade "Avellino" were awarded Italy's highest military honor, the Gold Medal of Military Valor.